stat6250-w18/course-questions-wiki/week-03/README.md

 - *Question* (jbettonville-stat6250): Is there a way of specifying case insensitive values in a WHERE statement?
 - *Question* (aamiri2-stat6250): What is the difference between CONTAINS and WHERE statements?
 In what situations would you apply these to?
 - Question (nshrivastava2-stat6250): How one can remove the default Obs column that displays observation numbers?
+- *Answer* (sbagdi-stat6250): By using NOOBS option in the PROC PRINT statement.
 - *Question* (cli19−stat6250): Is it necessary to include commas to delimit items listed in the "in" operator?
 - *Answer* (cli19−stat6250): No, SAS can process this if the list is delimited by spaces.
 - Question(dfei-stat6250): Are "in" and "=" same in SAS programming?